reedbryan/ghost-webapp/README.md

 Each fragment must be the beginning of an actual word.

-The player whose turn it is may — instead of adding a letter — challenge the previous player to prove that the current fragment is actually the beginning of a word.
+The player whose turn it is may — instead of adding a letter — challenge the previous player (challange by clicking the '!' key) to prove that the current fragment is actually the beginning of a word.
 If the challenged player can name such a word, the challenger loses the round; otherwise, the challenged player loses the round.
 If a player bluffs, or completes a word without other players noticing, then play continues.

 If a complete word is formed in this way, the player who called the final letter of it loses the round.
 (The minimum length of a word that counts is four letters.)
 The losing player earns a "letter" (as in the basketball game HORSE), with players being eliminated when they have earned all five letters forming the word "GHOST".